 Try the Brauhaus for traditional German fare

 The closest thing to authentic German cuisine can be found at the Brauhaus.
-Popular with European expatriates and travelers, the eatery that’s is located within the Beach Rotana hotel complex in the center of Abu Dhabi.
+Popular with European expatriates and travelers, the eatery that’s located within the Beach Rotana hotel complex in the center of Abu Dhabi.
 They serve up rustic dishes including German sausages, sauerkraut and veal schnitzel.
 Its wide range of beers add to the appeal as does the traditional beer garden, and views from the terrace.

 The ideal breakfast at Tasha’s